ArthurMueller31/todo-list/README.md

 This is a simple to do list, made using React.

-- You can add a to do by filling the field on the screen and submiting by pressing the plus (+) button.
+- You can add a to do by filling the field on the screen and submiting by pressing the plus (+) button or hitting the Enter key.

 - You can edit your to do's by hovering the item and clicking on the pen icon.
 Then you will see the to do item showing up on the field.